a-dridi/a-dridi-GeneralManagement-Backend/README.md

 ### common (Eureka Client)
 Name: common-service
 Database: gm_common
-Description: Notes for all tables, Application settings, other saved tables data that do not belong to a certain data table group (e.g.: organization , trade).
+Description: Notes for all tables, Application settings, other saved tables data that do not belong to a certain data table group (e.g.: Books, Organization , Trade).

 ### budgeting (Eureka Client)